JimMarshall35/CH32V203-Forth-Port/README.md

-# A Forth for the CH32V203G6 micrcontroller
+# A Forth for the CH32V203G6 microcontroller

 - Forth/
   - The core assembly and forth code, should largely portable between different risc-v chips